Nearly half of all new sexually-transmitted diseases occur among young people ages 15-24.

 - Spread the word.
 Tell your friends about the STD problem in Mississippi, and about convenient testing.
 Change begins with action.

 - If you're a health care provider, talk to your patients about the risks and what they can do about it.
-The CDC has tools and resources to help.

 Testing is affordable and confidential at any county health department in Mississippi — every day of the year.
 Visit a county health department near you, or check with your doctor or health care provider to arrange testing.